subtle42/mern/README.md

 * Reducer
     * The handler of reducers for the module

-Note: All reducers are combined and need to have logic to check their own unique namespace.
+Note: All reducers are combined into a single list.
+All reducer methods need a globally unique name or need to have logic to scope their logic to a specific namespace.

 ### Client/Store.ts
 This file adds the reducers to Redux and aggregates the models into the store.